WorkBC Wage Subsidy

 Yes, employers can:

-What financial supports is an employer eligible for?
+What financial support is an employer and employee eligible for?

-Employers may be eligible for supports, such as:
+Employers may be eligible for support, such as:

 - Some of the employee’s wages (See Wage subsidy rates in section 2 of this guide)